-Figure 5.24: A comparison between $r{\text{max}} = 50$ (left) and $r{\text{max}} = 1000$ (right) pressure fields for model U13.
-In both of these images we focus on the region $2 \le r \le 50$, for the left image the pressure ranges $3.3 \times 10^{-2} \le P \le 1.3 \times 10^2$ while on the right $1.4 \times 10^{-2} \le P \le 7.0 \times 10^2$.
+Figure 5.24: A comparison between $r{\rm max}=50$ (left) and $r{\rm max}=1000$ (right) pressure fields for model U13.
+In both of these images we focus on the region $2 \le r \le 50$.
+For the left image the pressure range is $3.3 \times 10^{-2} \le P \le 1.3 \times 10^2$ while on the right $1.4 \times 10^{-2} \le P \le 7.0 \times 10^2$.
 We see that the pressure morphology is very similar between these two models; however, the smaller domain artificially holds the initial bow shock close to the black hole introducing unphysical waves that propagate into the black hole.
 The bow shock in the left image is not visible because it resides on the edge of the domain.
 The presence of the artificially stable bow shock explains the different range of pressures in the region displayed here.
 When the domain is larger the flow still develops a tail shock, but the solution is not affected by the boundary at the time when the simulation was terminated.

-Figure 5.25: Ultrarelativistic angular momentum accretion rates for models U12 (top) and U13 (bottom) for a = 0.
+Figure 5.25: Ultrarelativistic angular momentum accretion rates for models U12 (top) and U13 (bottom) for a=0.
 The amplitude of the result for model U12 is close to the tolerance parameter used to solve the system of equations and is considered to be an artifact of the numerical simulations.
 The result for model U13 shows a larger oscillation near the middle of the simulation time; however, since the larger oscillation damps out after a short time, the flow is still considered steady.
-The original study by Font et al. [1] had a similar feature and claims that this is within the numerical error and can be dismissed.
+The original study by Font $et\ al.\ [1]$ had a similar feature and claimed that this is within the numerical error and could be dismissed.
 Upon convergence testing, we find that the numerical values for model U12 actually increase as the evolution proceeds, as seen in Fig. 5.26, but the amplitudes remain small.
 Convergence testing for model U13 indicates that the oscillations decrease with increased resolution.

-Figure 5.26: Ultrarelativistic angular momentum accretion rate convergence test for model U12 with a = 0.
-The dotted line indicates the lowest resolution $(N_r, N{\phi}) = [1000, 160]$, the dashed line represents $(N_r, N{\phi}) = [2000, 320]$, and the solid line represents $(N_r, N{\phi}) = [4000, 640]$.
+Figure 5.26: Ultrarelativistic angular momentum accretion rate convergence test for model U12 with a=0.
+The dotted line indicates the lowest resolution $(N_r, N\phi) = [1000, 160]$, the dashed line represents $(N_r, N\phi) = [2000, 320]$, and the solid line represents $(N_r, N\phi) = [4000, 640]$.
 We see that for each resolution the net angular momentum accretion rate remains near zero.
 We do note two features, first that the magnitude of the oscillation increases with resolution and second, the highest resolution oscillates around a non-zero value; however, due to the overall amplitude of the oscillation and the fact that it oscillates around a fixed value would indicate that the flow will not experience a so-called "flip-flop" instability.
 The oscillations presented here are too small to be seen in a visualization of the flow.
-5.3.
-NON-AXISYMMETRIC INFINITELY THIN-DISK UHD ACCRETION ONTO A BLACK HOLE